oroinc/platform/src/Oro/Bundle/AttachmentBundle/readme.md

 To turn attachments for entity, administrator should turn attachments in UI for current entity configuration.

-Additional, admin can set array with allowed nine types and maximun attached file size.
-If mime types was not set, for validation will be taken mime types from `Upload settings` block mime types of system configuraton.
+Additional, admin can set array with allowed mine types and maximum attached file size.
+If mime types was not set, the mime types from `Upload settings` (system configuration) will be used for validation.

 After the schema was updated, for current entity will be available button `Add attachment`.